proflare/proflare.github.io/_teaching/2019-Spring-teaching.md

 location: "Socorro New Mexico"
 ---

-I served as a teaqching assistant in this course.
+I served as a teaching assistant in this course.

 Responsibilities
 ======